Democratic drama and Biden write-ins promise a New Hampshire primary to remember

 In the 2020 New Hampshire Democratic primary, write-in votes comprised only 2% of the total vote, or about 6,000 votes.
 A large-scale write-in effort would increase the workload for local elections officials, but New Hampshire Secretary of State David Scanlan has said that he expects results to be available on primary night, including a tally of write-in votes for Biden.

-“I would expect that the results are going to be coming in before the night’s over.
-And I don’t expect there’s going to be a huge delay in those results because there’s a major write-in campaign going on,” he said.
+“It sounds like it would be a big job, but you have to remember, it is one race where it is ‘vote for one,’ and it’s fairly easy to sort through the ballots,” he told reporters at a briefing in October.
+“It’s going to be some extra work.
+I don’t know that it’s going to be that formidable.”

-Scanlan added that the counting process will be largely unaffected in the 100 or so communities that hand-count ballots.
+Scanlan has also said the counting process will be largely unaffected in communities that already hand-count ballots.
 The process will take longer in larger jurisdictions that use machines to count regular ballots because they will have to hand-count write-ins.
-Scanlan says local officials are enlisting additional help to speed up the count.
+He added that local officials are enlisting additional help to speed up the count.

-“It’s one race, vote-for-one, so as long as they have the extra help on hand, it really should not take that much more time to get that job done,” he said.
+“I think that is a challenge that can be overcome,” he said.
+“I fully expect the towns are going to be able to get the volunteer resources they need to help with that.”

 The New Hampshire primary ballot provides would-be write-in voters with the following instructions: “To vote for a person whose name is not printed on the ballot, write in the name of the person in the ‘WRITE-IN’ space, and completely fill in the oval opposite your choice….”
 Scanlan advises voters to follow these instructions but adds that it’s important for local elections officials to determine the voter’s intent when reviewing ballots.

-“If somebody wrote in the name of a candidate and they did not fill in the oval, that does not disqualify that vote,” he said in the WMUR interview.
+“If somebody wrote in the name of a candidate and they did not fill in the oval, that does not disqualify that vote,” he said in an interview with WMUR-TV.
 “The intent of that voter would be for the name that they actually wrote on the ballot.
 And that’s how that ballot would be counted.”

 In New Hampshire, ballots without a darkened oval in a particular contest are typically categorized as “blank.”
 Thus, write-in votes where the oval is not filled in might be initially included in the “blank” total instead of the write-in total.
 This would be corrected as local election officials determine whether a ballot initially categorized as “blank” is actually a valid write-in vote.